 As an educational publisher, designing a curriculum to align with the Common Core Standards can be challenging.
 However, there is an opportunity to connect the Common Core Standards to the literature that students are reading.
 Making these connections allows curricula to meet the expectations set forth by organizations like EdReports.

-For instance, for the standard CCSS.ELA-LITERACY.RL.3.3, students are required to show how a character’s traits, motivations, and feelings result in actions and the sequence of events.
-On the surface, this may appear simple for students, because identifying a character trait may seem simple, third grade is a critical year for literacy development: Students are transiting from learning-to-read to reading-to-learn.
-In order for students to develop a high level of understanding, students must demonstrate the ability to apply the skill of character analysis on a rigorous level.
+For example, the standard CCSS.ELA-LITERACY.RL.3.3 requires students to describe characters in a story, including their traits, motivations, and feelings, and explain how their actions contribute to the sequence of events.
+While identifying a character trait may seem simple, third grade is a critical year for literacy development, as students transition from learning to read to reading to learn.
+Thus, to develop a high level of understanding, students must demonstrate the ability to apply the skill of character analysis on a rigorous level.

-    A third-grade response indicating a student has difficulty applying characterization analysis might look like this: Little Willy’s character could be described as sad, and since Little Willy was sad, it caused him to enter a dog sled race.
+Using the novel Stone Fox as an example, a third-grade response indicating a student has difficulty applying characterization analysis might look like this: “Little Willy’s character could be described as sad, and since Little Willy was sad, it caused him to enter a dog sled race.”
 With this type of ambiguous response, the teacher is left wondering if the student understands how to apply the standard, because key details from the plot are overlooked.

-    An evidence-supported third-grade answer could include something such as: Little Willy’s character can be described as devastated and determined.
+An evidence-supported third-grade answer could include something such as: “Little Willy’s character can be described as devastated and determined.
 He was upset because he learned that his grandfather was sick.
 When Little Willy learned that his grandfather’s illness was because he had no money to pay the taxes on the farm, Little Willy decided to enter a dog sled race.
-Little Willy hoped he would win the first place $500 and use the money to pay his grandfather’s taxes.
+Little Willy hoped he would win the first place $500 and use the money to pay his grandfather’s taxes.”